 In 2017, Ulstein Design & Solutions AS announced their first design and equipment contract on an X-BOW expedition cruise vessel for ship owner SunStone Ships.
 The contract included nine options, and the first option has now been declared.

-The first vessel for SunStone, which has received the name ‘Greg Mortimer’, is well underway at the CMHI (China Merchants Heavy Industry) yard, and is set to sail off for her first cruise after her completion in Q4 2019.
+The first vessel for SunStone, which has received the name ‘Greg Mortimer’, is well underway at the CMHI (China Merchants Heavy Industry) yard, and is set to sail off for her first cruise after her completion.
 This vessel, as well as the next one, have been chartered by the Australian Aurora Expeditions.

 “We decided to partner up with Ulstein due to their hull and the technical design, as well as their site team in China to supervise the production,” said Niels-Erik Lund, President/CEO SunStone Ships when announcing the first vessel.
 He stated: “It was of utmost importance that we developed an expedition cruise vessel of high quality and with proven design and technology.
 Ulstein has designed more than 105 vessels with the X-BOW design.
 These hulls have been developed for rough weather, high comfort and great fuel efficiency.”